tilsche/icfpcontest2016/README.txt

   such as random_solutions_test.cpp which we used to generate problems

 - most of the solver source code resides in solver/include/zebra (zebra is the namespace)
-- solver/include/zebra/solver/brute.hpp is our best solver
+- solver/include/zebra/solver/brute.hpp and solver/include/zebra/solver/bfs.hpp are the main solvers used
   - solver/src/main.cpp contains the main function for the solver executable

 - meta/ contains scripts for task / solution / submission management